jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 [ several photos and drawings of knots ]
 ```

-So the final aspect, right, so we choose simple tools.
-We write
+So the final aspect, so we choose simple tools.
+We write simple
-simple stuff.
-And then sometimes we have to simplify other people's
 stuff.
+And then sometimes we have to simplify other people's stuff.
-In particular, we may have to simplify the problem space or
+In particular, we may have to simplify the problem space or some code
-some code that somebody else wrote.
-This is a whole separate talk I
+that somebody else wrote.
+This is a whole separate talk I am not
-am not going to get into right now.
+going to get into right now.
 But the job is essentially one of
-disentangling, right?
+disentangling.
 We know what is complex.
 It is entangled.
-So
+So what do
-what do we need to do?
+we need to do?
 We need to somehow disentangle it.

 You are going to get this.
 You are going to need to first sort of
 figure out where it is going.
 You are going to have to follow stuff